 Your support, large or small, makes a world of difference.
 Thank you in advance for your generosity, and for helping to guarantee Oakham’s future.

-I have recently joined Oakham School as Development Manager.
-I am thrilled to have joined Oakham School during this exciting period of development.
-I am very much looking forward to working with Old Oakhamians and parents in order to ensure that they are involved with the future development and continued success of the School.
+I joined Oakham School in 2016 as Development Manager and am responsible for all aspects of fundraising for the Oakham Foundation.
+I also have the pleasure of working with Old Oakhamians and parents in order to ensure that they are involved with the future development and continued success of the School.